-Collaborate with the KPU Anti-Racism Task Force to form an Indigenous Anti-Racism Committee, to help identify and eliminate anti-Indigenous racism in systems and structures throughout the institution.
+Collaborate with the Office of Anti-Racism to form an Indigenous Anti-Racism Committee, to help identify and eliminate anti-Indigenous racism in systems and structures throughout the institution.

 Establish and maintain effective working relationships and openly engage with Indigenous Peoples, communities and organizations whether they are First Nations, Métis or Inuit.